brenomatos/portuguese-pos-tagging/README.md

 The first file contains the accuracy of the model regarding every grammatical class considered.
 The second file contains the accuracy of the model as a whole, considering total hits/misses.

 ### Graphs
-This code will also create graphs for each model created.
+This code will also create graphs for each model created, stored in the 'results/graphs/' folder.
 The graph displays each class's accuracy like the example below:
 ![Example Graph](/results/graphs/accuracy_by_class_3-1.png "Example Graph")

 ## Built With